Kaspersky Antivirus Cost and Plan Pricing

 Password Manager

 Kaspersky also has a password manager, available for 15 usernames and passwords for free and an unlimited number of usernames and passwords for $14.99 a year.
-This is a pretty reasonable price, considering the fact that popular password managers like Dashlane charge $59.88 for a year of the exact same service.
+This is a pretty reasonable price, considering the fact that popular password managers like 1Password charge $35.88 for a year of comparable service.
 If you’re one of the 45 percent of Americans who use passwords of eight characters or less, as we found out in our password habit research, password managers can generate more complicated passwords for you, making your accounts more secure.

 Student Discounts: How To Save